The Limited Edition Slash Gibson Firebird

 Check out my review of the Signature Zakk Wylde Les Paul

-Leave your comments in the section below if you want me to review a favourite guitar.
+Also… Leave your comments in the section below if you want me to review a favourite guitar or artist.

 Image of Guitar Book On Slash’s Licks & Techniques courtesy of Amazon